Electrical alternans is associated with Massive Pericardial Effusion

-- Electrical alternans is when consecutive QRS complexes alternate in height.
+- consecutive, normally-conducted QRS complexes alternate in height.

-- The most important cause is massive pericardial effusion, in which the alternating QRS voltage is produced by the heart swinging backwards and forwards within a large fluid-filled pericardium.
+- the heart swings backwards and forwards within a large fluid-filled pericardium.

 - ECG BASICS — Waves, Intervals, Segments and Clinical Interpretation